qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 The |crs| :guilabel:`CRS` tab also helps you control the layers reprojection settings by configuring the datum transformation preferences to apply in the current project.
-As usual, these override any corresponding global setting.
+As usual, these override any corresponding global settings.
 See :ref:`datum_transformation` for more details.

 Default Styles Properties